datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

    EOF
    ```

-2. Identify false positives.
-TODO.
-This step will depend on what information is in the logs and how to enable them

-3. Update problematic rules.
-See the next section for more details.
+2. Identify which rules are matching requests.
+Go to AES logs and find entries that contains text `Rule matched`.

+   Rules in the range 900000 to 901999 define variables, and can be ignored.
+For other rules, go over the logs, and check
+   why did the rule match.

+  If you identify rules that should not be matching, updated them as explained in the next section.

 ## Customizing Ambassador Labs rules